 Matt Perry, Ed.D., Assistant Superintendent

-As mandated by the California Education Code, the Sacramento County Board of Education established Community Schools to provide an alternative educational program for students from various Sacramento County school districts.
-Districts can refer their at-risk students who have been expelled or display behavioral problems.
-Community Schools can then provide alternative interventions.
-Students can be referred by SARB (School Attendance Review Board) recommendations, a need for credit recovery, or a referral from the Sacramento County Probation Department.
-Community Schools provide core academics and interventions that are aligned with education standards.
-In addition, students receive additional support and placement, counseling, and the opportunity for career exploration and Career & Technical Education (CTE) courses.
+Sacramento County Board of Education established community schools to provide an alternative educational program for students from various Sacramento County school districts.
+Districts may refer students who have been expelled.
+Students can be referred due to SARB (School Attendance Review Board) recommendations, or a referral from the Sacramento County Probation Department.
+Parents may also collaborate with districts to jointly refer students to community schools for credit recovery or behavior reasons.
+Community schools provide core academics and interventions that are aligned with education standards.
+In addition, students receive additional support and placement, counseling, and the opportunity for career exploration and Career Technical Education (CTE) courses.

 SCOE Community Schools